 Is there anything better than a vase of freshly cut flowers in your home?
 You can always pick up a bunch of flowers in most grocery stores …which is a good and wonderful thing.
-But if you can just pop out to your garden and cut your bouquet…well, that is just a ‘gooder’ and more ‘wonderfuller’ thing!
+But if you can just pop out to your own personal cutting garden and clip your bouquet…well, that is just a ‘gooder’ and more ‘wonderfuller’ thing!
 Right?
 I am smack in the midst of planting my cutting garden so that I’ll have flowers to cut for arrangements for the rest of the summer.

 Arranging a bowl of flowers in the morning can give a sense of quiet in a crowded day – like writing a poem or saying a prayer.

 Here are just a few of the best flowers for your my cutting garden.
 I plant many of these in my small cut flower garden and have found they are among the best cut flowers to grow.
 These flowers bloom from Spring through the Summer, providing months of bouquet material.
 However, do check to see how these flowers do in your Grow Zone.
 We are in zone 8.

 Long-Stemmed Dahlias are perfect for cut flower arrangements.
 This perennial will produce flowers all growing season like an annual, but its tubers will produce again the following if not too cold.
 In cold climates, it’s best to dig the tubers up and winter them over in your garage or unheated basement.
 When properly treated after they’ve been cut they will last longer than many other flowers and grow in just about every color and shape.
 They are ideal for any cut flower garden, large or small, beginner or expert!

 I put the stems of my dahlias into hot, but not boiling water, right after I cut them.
 While I’m not sure of the ‘why this works’ of this practice, I do know that it helps the blooms last several days longer than if it isn’t done.